-(7) Examinations may take place by module (module examinations) if they concern courses held within one semester.
-If the accreditation application has provisions for module examinations, students must be notified of this at the beginning of the semester.
+12 See also §16 (9) and § 17 (8) Study and Examination Regulations.

+of the full application documents (this period shall not apply during breaks and holidays specified in the academic calendar of FH JOANNEUM.)

+- (4) Students must be granted access to their own examination documents or examination records under supervision within the statutory period specified in Secs.
+13 (6) and 16 (4) of the FHG (within six months of notification of the assessment results).
+Students shall be entitled to make copies of their examination documents (these shall include but not be limited to exam questions and the student's own answers) under supervision.
+This right to make copies shall not apply to closed questions, including but not limited to multiple choice questions and answers.
+The student may request the presence of student representatives when accessing the documents or records. - (5) Oral examinations are accessible to the public.
+Access may be restricted or refused by the chair depending on available space and to protect the privacy of patients in exams relating to medical issues. - (6) Records shall be kept of oral examinations.
+Students must be informed of the results of the oral examination immediately after the examination.
+In the case of failed exams, reasons shall be given to the student and entered in the examination record.
+The examination records must be retained for three years after completion of study or withdrawal from the degree or certificate programme.13 - (7) Examinations may take place by module (module examinations) if they concern courses held within one semester.
+If the accreditation or approval application has provisions for module examinations, students must be notified of this at the beginning of the semester.
 Module examinations cover all lecture courses included in the module.
 The aim of module examinations is to assess whether the learning objectives (competencies) of a specific module have been achieved.
 Module examinations may only provide an overall grade of all courses covered.
-The head of degree programme shall decide whether a module examination is carried out or whether lecture courses are examined individually.

-(8) The posting of examination results by name shall be prohibited for data protection reasons.

-(9) Students may be excluded from an examination if the examination supervisor determines that an attempt was made to obtain examination results fraudulently.
+The head of the degree or certificate programme shall decide whether a module examination is carried out or whether lecture courses are examined individually. - (8) The posting of examination results by name shall be prohibited for data protection reasons. - (9) Students may be excluded from an examination if the examination supervisor determines that an attempt was made to obtain examination results fraudulently.